Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - zero or more child processes
 - PID: Process IDentifier
   - `pid_t`, currently 32 bit integer
-  - limeted by `/proc/sys/pid_max`
+  - limited by `/proc/sys/pid_max`
 - PPID: Parent PID

 ### Executing

 Load a new program and replace the current process image with it.

-It uses the `execve` syscall, C offers several interface to this with some slight variations:
+It uses the `execve` syscall, C offers several interfaces to do this with some slight variations:
 `exec,execlp,execle,execv,execvp,execve`.

 structure is exec + options